 Active items trigger an event when clicked, which can be handled by apps (for example, to open a dialog).
 Clicks on interactive controls within the item do not trigger the event, but are handled by the interactive control.
 Do not use this for navigation, to switch the line item to an edit state, or to delete the item.

 Active can be combined with edit and delete, but not with navigation.
 Do not combine active with single selection.

 - Add the item inline.
 Create an empty, editable row as the first item of the table.
 Show the Save button on the table toolbar.
-This option is recommended for simple scenarios with about ten columns.
+This option is recommended for simple scenarios with just a few columns and no option to hide columns.

-- Open a dialog for larger tables with more than ten columns.
+- Open a dialog for larger tables with up to 8 editable columns.
 Save the new item at the dialog level.

-- New: The item was just created and is in edit mode.
-It is highlighted with a visual indicator.
+- New: The item was just created inline and is in edit mode (for example, after pressing the Create button).
+It is highlighted with a visual indicator (information state).

 In the context of the draft handling new items are not saved on table level, but rather with the entire draft.

 For more details, see the guidelines for managing objects (including subarticles).

 For editable content, use input fields and any other interactive controls within the table cells that meet your input needs.